ag-siascadra/ag-siascadra.github.io/README.md

-# Siascadra Website for Bot Wiki, and other for Arkadia-Games.com
+# Siascadra Website
+Create for Bot Wiki, and other for Arkadia-Games.com